SciGaP/Django-Selenium-Tests/README.md

       -new username, new password, new email, first name, and last name for testing new user creation -local path to directory containing input files -default driver: chrome, firefox, or safari
+      -share email: an email attached to a django portal accout to use to test sharing capabilities

 3).
 Navigate to org.apache.airavata.django.tests/src/utils make sure that the directorie and file names specified in PropertiesLoader.java match the directory and input file names in the specified local path